joachimhs/haagen-software.no/posts/2012-09-03-Combining_Ember_js_with_Netty.md

 Using statecharts, or Ember.Router in this case, is a very powerful way to describe how your user interface fits together along with the paths that your users can navigate through your application.
 Even though a lot of effort and code will go into your applications Router, you do end up with a very structured application that is easier to test and troubleshoot.

-For more information on the Ember.js Router, please see this Guide from the [http://emberjs.com/guides/outlets/#toc_the-router](official Ember.JS website).
+For more information on the Ember.js Router, please see this Guide from the [official Ember.JS website](http://emberjs.com/guides/outlets/#toc_the-router).

 ###Templates